Life Insurance: A Path For Peace of Mind

 The national median cost of a funeral with viewing and burial in 2019 was $7,640, according to the National Funeral Directors Association.
 Cemetery fees and markers will add to the expense.
 Funeral or final expense insurance can cover these costs for your family.

-Besides the funeral and burial costs, this type of insurance can also cover medical bills, credit card debt and other end-of-life expenses.
+Besides the funeral and burial costs, this type of insurance can also cover medical bills, credit card debt, and other end-of-life expenses.

 Some life insurance policies will cover this.
 If you have a term life policy, your loved ones can use the payout to pay for your funeral.
 If you have a term life policy, your loved ones can use the payout for your funeral.